evrythng/reactor-origintrail/README.md

 The script will react to actions with a `createOriginTrail=true` custom field and will create a blockchain transaction for the action using the specified OriginTrail node.
+For convenience, EVRYTHNG offers managed OriginTrail nodes that you can use, such as `https://origintrail.evrythng.io`.

 The result will include the transaction ID from the blockchain and will be added to a new confirmation action (as specified by `RESULT_ACTION_TYPE`).